yosieli/mod3-project-game/README.md

 create tests
 -need 3 tests minimum

-hitbox for monsters
-hurtbox for player
-health bar for player

-victory screen if level is beaten game over screen if player dies
+connect to database
+ask to save after beating each level

 pause functionality
 quit button

-connect to database
-ask to save after beating each level
+give load and delete options on save files in user page

 change animation for monsters

 add bosses

+#Bugs
+when player kills monster and is hit on last health at the same time, player does not do death animation